Aryaman73/aryaman73.github.io/content/posts/j1-visa-guide.md

 - I would recommend reaching at least 15 minutes before your interview slot since there is usually a (long) line outside the embassy.
 They will not let you in if you are early, though.

 - **Specific to Toronto:** Note that entry to the embassy for interviews is at the *back* of the building.
-The fancy entrance at the front is only for ~~upper-caste~~ American citizens.
-TODO: photo
+The fancy entrance at the front is only for American citizens.

 ### During the Interview